Herringbone Flooring: The Complete UK Buyer’s Guide

 These three terms get confused constantly, so let’s clarify.

 Herringbone uses rectangular planks laid at 90-degree angles to each other, creating a zigzag pattern where the end of each plank meets the side of the next.
-The cut edges are all straight — no angled cuts needed.
+The cut edges are all straight, with no angled cuts needed.
 This is the classic “V” or zigzag pattern most people picture when they think of parquet.

 Parquet is the broader category that includes herringbone, chevron, basketweave, and other geometric patterns made from small blocks or planks.
-In modern usage, “parquet” often refers to any pattern that isn’t a standard plank layout.
+In modern usage, “parquet” often refers to any pattern that is not a standard plank layout.
 Browse our LVT parquet and engineered wood parquet ranges.

-There’s also Versailles — a decorative panel pattern originating from the Palace of Versailles, featuring interlocking square panels with diagonal and straight elements.
-It’s the most ornate option and works best in larger rooms.
+There’s also Versailles, a decorative panel pattern originating from the Palace of Versailles, featuring interlocking square panels with diagonal and straight elements.
+It is the most ornate option and works best in larger rooms.
 Browse our engineered wood Versailles range.

 LVT Herringbone

 LVT herringbone delivers the pattern without the price or installation complexity of real wood.
-The planks come pre-cut to herringbone dimensions, and you’re choosing between two installation methods: glue-down or click-fit SPC.
+The planks come pre-cut to herringbone dimensions, and you are choosing between two installation methods: glue-down or click-fit SPC.

 Browse the full LVT herringbone collection.